Normative duration of studies

 - The personal study plan should contain the remaining studies and a schedule for completing them.
 You are expected to complete approximately 30 ECTS each academic term.
 Please note that extending the student’s residence permit usually requires that you can show sufficient progress in your studies.

 - a clarification and certificates of the reasons which have caused the delay in studies.

-If an application is submitted, an expired right to study may be reactivated and an extension granted.
-If the original right expired before the application for an extension was submitted or the student did not follow the instructions about the application period and the right expired before an extension was granted, a re-registration fee (EUR 35) will be charged from the student.
+If the original right to study expired before the application was submitted or you did not follow the instructions about the application period and the right expired before an extension was granted, a re-registration fee (EUR 35) will be charged from the student.

 Duration of an extension of the right to study

 An extension of the right to study is granted as academic terms.
 An extension is granted for a minimum of one term and a maximum of four terms at a time.

 Even if the completion of studies would be estimated to take more than four terms in the accepted plan for completing the remaining studies, an extension of the right to study is granted for a maximum of four terms at a time.

 The decision will be sent to the applicant by email or mail.

 If the decision is positive, the student should register for the academic year as instructed by the university.
 For more information about registration, please see Academic year and registration.

 If you are dissatisfied with the decision, you may submit a request for rectification to the school in writing within 14 days of the day that the decision was served.
 Mail the request for rectification to the following address: